mar-naseer/aws-sagemaker-projects/README.md

 🌟 My Learning Journey with AWS SageMaker 🌟
-As a student passionate about AI, ML, and Data Science, I always wondered how companies take models from just code on a laptop to production-level solutions used in the real world.
+As a student passionate about AI, ML, and Data Science, I always wondered how companies take models from just code on a laptop to production-level solutions used in the real world and various applications.

 So Finally, I have successfully finished the "Practical AWS SageMaker – 6 Real World Case Studies" course by Dr. Ryan Ahmed on Udemy online 🎓